bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight.md

 ### Creating New Rooms

 When you signup for Greenlight, the appication creates your home room which is named "`FIRST_NAME`'s Room".
-You are free to create as many new rooms as you would like for different purposes or attendees.
+You are free to create as many new rooms as you would like for different purposes.
 To create a new room, you simply click the "Create Room" button beside your profile in the navigation bar.
 You will have the option to automatically start the room when you create it.

 ![Greenlight Create Room](/images/greenlight/create_room.png)